FStarLang/pulse/README.md

 ## A Tour of the Formalization of PulseCore

-`lib/pulse/core` contains the formalization of PulseCore presented in Section 3 of the paper.
+`lib/pulse/core` contains the formalization of PulseCore presented in Sections 3-4 of the paper.

 As mentioned in the paper, the presentation in the paper is more abstract and